Call of Duty: Call of Duty 2

 Call of Duty 2 is a first-person shooter video game and the sequel to Call of Duty.
 It was developed by Infinity Ward and published by Activision.
 The game is set during World War II and is experienced through the perspectives of soldiers in the Red Army, British Army, and United States Army.
 It was released on October 25, 2005, for Windows, November 15, 2005, for the Xbox 360, and June 13, 2006, for Mac OS X. Other versions were made for mobile phones, Pocket PCs, and smartphones.

 Call of Duty 3

 Call of Duty 3 is a first-person shooter and the third installment in the Call of Duty video game series.
 Released on November 7, 2006, the game was developed by Treyarch, and was the first major installment in the Call of Duty series not to be developed by Infinity Ward.
-It was also the first not to be released on the PC platform.
+It was the first not to be released on the PC platform.
 It was released on the PlayStation 2, PlayStation 3, Wii, Xbox, and Xbox 360.